 Cremation and ash-scattering: How families are choosing to conduct their own memorial services

-Cremation is changing the funeral industry, not just in terms of the disposition option of cremation, but how we choose to memorialize the cremated remains.
-There is an increasing lean away from holding a formal funeral service at a funeral home where families are choosing cremation.
+Cremation is changing the funeral industry, not just regarding the disposition option but also how we memorialize the cremated remains.
+There is an increasing trend toward not holding a formal funeral service at a funeral home when families are choosing cremation.

 More families are opting to wait to memorialize until after the cremation is conducted, and in some cases, are choosing not to use a funeral home to deliver the funeral or memorial service.